High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: High-throughput results

-We answer this question by computing the Spearman correlograms of the static dielectric constant at 1000\,K $\epsilon_{DC}$ with $\epsilon_{\infty}$, and with several simple descriptors of the cubic perovskite structure \textit{ABX}$_{3}$: the masses of atoms \textit{A} and \textit{B}, their position in the periodic table, their electronegativity and Pettifor scales, their ionic radii, the lattice parameter of the compound and its electronic band gap.
-This is shown on Figure \ref{fig:Correlograms}, for fluorides and for oxides separately.
-We indeed find out that there is a strong correlation between the high-frequency and the static dielectric constants, which was not obvious since the transition temperature plays a crucial role, even if $\epsilon_{\infty}$ is a factor in Equation \ref{eq:LST}.
+We delve into the question by computing the Spearman correlograms of the static dielectric constant at 1000\,K $\epsilon_{DC}$ with $\epsilon_{\infty}$, and with several simple descriptors of the cubic perovskite structure \textit{ABX}$_{3}$: the masses of atoms \textit{A} and \textit{B}, their position in the periodic table, their electronegativity and Pettifor scales, their ionic radii, the lattice parameter of the compound and its electronic band gap.
+This is shown in Fig. \ref{fig:Correlograms}, for fluorides and for oxides separately.
+We indeed find out that there is a strong correlation between the high-frequency and the static dielectric constants, which was not obvious since the transition temperature plays a crucial role, even if $\epsilon_{\infty}$ is a factor in Eq. (\ref{eq:LST}).
+We note that we have obtained similar correlograms when we computed the dielectric constants using the phonon spectra with a different exchange-correlation functional from our previous work \citep{Ambroise_perovskites_kappa}.

-Interestingly, we also observe that the ionic radius of atom \textit{A} and the electronic band gap have important negative correlation with the static dielectric constant.
+Interestingly, the ionic radius of atom \textit{A} and the electronic band gap have significant negative correlation with the static dielectric constant.
 This has indeed been observed empirically based on experimental data \citep{Robertson_high_dielectric_constant}.
 Since the stability of the cubic phase is known to be intimately linked with geometric factors \citep{Goldschmidt_tolerance_factor_1926}, it is likely that the ionic radius of atom \textit{A} influences both the electronic polarizability of the compound and its transition temperature.
 A consequence of this finding is that if one wishes only to know the order of the static dielectric constant between perovskites in the same cubic phase, the high-frequency limit is actually a sufficiently good indication.
 This is valid for instance for the series studied above, BaTiO$_{3}$, SrTiO$_{3}$ and KTaO$_{3}$.
 It also explains the good Spearman correlation that was found in Ref.\,\citep{Petousis_HT_dielectric_constant} between calculated values using DFPT at the ground state and experimental measurements at room temperature, despite the occasional strong discrepancies in the order of magnitude for perovskite compounds.